PhilipQuirke/SkyCombAnalystHelp/Errors.md

 Both cameras must compress the data they see in real-time, but the above differences may result in the compressed data being persisted to the memory card at different rates.

 These factors result in differences:
-- The start date / time of the two video <u>files</u> may differ a little.
+- The start date / time of the two video **files** may differ a little.
 - The duration of the two videos may differ a little.

 SkyComb Analyst copes with this automatically.